neogeny/TatSu/docs/left_recursion.rst

 Left Recursion
 --------------

-|TatSu| supports direct and indirect left recursion in grammar rules using the the algorithm described by *Nicolas Laurent* and *Kim Mens* in their 2015 paper_ *Parsing Expression Grammars Made Practical*.
+|TatSu| supports direct and indirect left recursion in grammar rules using
+the algorithm described by *Nicolas Laurent* and *Kim Mens* in their 2015 paper_ *Parsing Expression Grammars Made Practical*.

 The design and implementation of left recursion was done by `Vic Nightfall`_ with help and research by `Nicolas Laurent`_ on Autumn_, and `Philippe